hbons/Lockee/README.md

 ## License
 You can use, modify, and redistribute Lockee under the terms of the [AGPLv3](LICENSE.txt), given that you change the software’s visible name and logo.

+## How you can help

+There are different ways you can help, and you don't need to code to contribute.
+Current important to do items:

+- Safari support
+- Security review
+- Accessibility review
+- Mobile CSS
+- More file type icons
+- More cover photos (Creative Commons licensed work)

+All contributions are appreciated!